ARTS DOMAIN

 Jess Gray

-Arts Learning Leader
+Arts Instructional Leader

 The Arts enable students to develop their creative and expressive capacities by learning about the different practices, disciplines and traditions that have shaped the expression of culture locally, nationally and globally.